H4CKY54CK/award-bot/v2/README.md

+Quick Notes:
+    It will create it's own data file.
+Don't worry about it.
+    It will maintain it's own data file.
+Don't worry about that either.
+    It _might_ populate it's own history based on what your current award bot has collected.
+I dunno yet.
+Gotta think that one out.
+    Look at how lean it is! ermagerd

 # What's new?

 - This is version 2 of the award bot.
 It's leaner and faster.
 It's also a rough draft, so it will need it's data files populated with everything from the launch of the first one, to now.
 I realize this is not ideal, but that's something I can do by hand.
 I don't mind.
 Just give this one a chance to show you what it's capable of, and I'm sure you'll love it.